 - Carefully pour the liquid pumpkin mix into the center of the pie pan.

-- Reduce heat to 375 degrees F. and continue baking for about 40-50 minutes.
+- Reduce heat to 375°F and continue baking for about 40 to 50 minutes.

-- Top each slice with whipped cream if desired and enjoy the compliments on a job well done.
+- Top each slice with whipped cream if desired.

-- Pumpkin is low in calories, high in fiber, beta-carotene, contains vitamins A and C, Iron and even calcium.
+- Pumpkin is low in calories, high in fiber, and contains vitamin A, vitamin C, iron, beta-carotene and calcium.